1jour1vin

 Wine rated (2020 guide) 18/20 (Great wine)

-Célébris 2007 continues its noble evolution, with character, plenty of presence on the palate, and notes of dried fruit on the finish.
+Célébris 2007 continues to age beautifully, with character, a full-bodied palate, and notes of dried fruit on the finish.

 About the estate:

-The oldest Champagne house, founded in 1584, has been owned by the Renaud-Cointreau group since 1994.
-Now under the leadership of Odilon de Varine and Gabrielle Bouby-Malagu in the cellar, it stands out for its consistent production of wines that are intense, powerful, and carried by a beautiful tension that balances them and allows them to age harmoniously.
+The oldest Champagne house, founded in 1584, has been owned by the Renaud-Cointreau Group since 1994.
+Now under the leadership of Odilon de Varine and Gabrielle Bouby-Malagu in the cellar, it is distinguished by its consistent production of wines that are intense and powerful, yet characterized by a beautiful tension that balances them and allows for harmonious aging.

 James Suckling